absmach/magistrala-docs/docs/edge.md

 ### Run Agent

 Before running agent we need to provision a thing and DATA and CONTROL channel.
 Thing that will be used as gateway representation and make bootstrap configuration.
-If using Mainflux UI this is done automatically when adding gateway through UI.
+If using Magistrala UI this is done automatically when adding gateway through UI.
 Gateway can be provisioned with [`provision`][provision] service.

 When you provisioned gateway as described in [provision][provision] you can check results